ColorInvert/gallery-of-horns/README.md

-# Lab 1 Code Fellows 301
+# Lab 1 Code Fellows 301, Lab 1 assignment "Horned Beast" which serves as an intro to using React.

+## Created by Casey Glidewell, with assistance from instructor Roger Reyes.